oslabs-beta/MetriQL/README.md

 Fork the repo and create your branch from dev
 If you've added code that should be tested, add tests.
 If you've changed APIs, please update the documentation.
-Ensure the tests pass by running npm run tests ←—- can we put this in a code block too?
+Ensure the tests pass by running npm run tests
 Make sure your code lints.
 Submit a pull request.
 To-Dos